JNwamu/We-Rate-Dogs-Tweets-Analysis/README.md

 ## Summary of Assessment

-During the assessing and wrangling process, several quality and untidy issues where identified and cleaned.
+During the assessing and wrangling stage, several quality and untidy issues where identified and cleaned.
 Below were some of the issues identified.

 #### Quality Issues